 - I prefer alkaline ionized drinking water with essential minerals in it.
 Some water experts believe that water with a low ppm can leach minerals from our bodies.

 - The AquaTru price feels high to me.
 It’s in the same range as the Cosan Pure Hydration filter that makes hydrogen-rich alkaline water.
-There’s also a countertop reverse osmosis filtration system by APEC that costs a couple hundred less.
+There’s also a countertop alkaline reverse osmosis system by APEC that costs a couple hundred less.

 - AquaTru’s marketing angle instills fear by pointing out all the contaminants found in water.
 In reality, their product is just an attractive-looking countertop reverse osmosis filtration system that runs on electricity.